Chapter 4: The Leader of TORNADO

 Bark rubbed the spot on his neck where the shorter warrior’s blade once laid.
 “Yeah okay, I admit he’s good,” he responded grudgingly.
-“But, c’mon Cream, are you really sure you can trust him?” he said, his eyes trained not at her face but at her ear.
+“But, c’mon Cream, are you really sure you can trust him?
+Considering…” he trailed off, his eyes trained not at her face but her ear.

 “Of course!”
-She said hotly, knowing what he was talking about.
-“You really think my memory’s that messed up?!”
+She hissed hotly, knowing what he was talking about.
+“You think my memory’s messed up that bad?!”

-“No, no, It’s… That’s not what I mean,” the bear stumbled, arms raised in a defensive, placating manner.
+“No, no, It’s… That’s not what I mean,” the bear stumbled, arms raised in a placating manner.
 “I’m… I’m just worried about you, that’s all.
-But seriously though, he’s-he’s pretty damn good, I have to agree with you on that.”
+But seriously though, he’s-he’s pretty damn good.
+I have to agree with you on that.”

 “Right,” Cream continued, flashing a small, but brightening smile, thankful for the change in subject.
 “See, if we’re going to take down Kintobor and save Mobius, he’s our best bet to do so.
-Please, won’t you just consider that angle when taking him on, at least?”
+Please, won’t you at least consider that angle when talking to him tonight?”

 Bark listened to her words, processing them carefully and then let out a weary groan.
 “Fine, you win, I’ll consider it,” he conceded.
-“We’ll talk tonight.
+“We’ll talk more about this after closing.
 I’ll head to the front and open up for ya.”
-At that he started walking away towards the bar’s front entrance.
+At that, he started walking away towards the bar’s front entrance.
 He stopped at the mouth of the alleyway and turned around, a sheepish look on his muzzle.
 “Um, hey Cream?” he said, hesitating, his eyes downcast.
 “I’m… Well, I’m…”

 The rabbit fighter shook her head.
 “Bark, it’s OK,” she replied, smiling once again.
 “I forgive you.”